Wallpaper

 set MYWBMP=0xFF0000

-Note: STAMPs should only be used after loading a .jpg or .bmp wallpaper.
+Note: STAMPs can only be used after loading a .jpg or .bmp wallpaper.
 If you want STAMPs on a plain background, you must load a plain colour graphics file first.

 Use a JPEG file